Zunayed-Mahfuz/React-App-Project/README.md

 ### React <!-- omit in toc -->

-- Be a working, interactice React app, built using `create react app`.
+- Be a working, interactive React app, built using `create react app`.
 - Utilize React Router, installed via NPM.
 - Have at least 6 separate, rendered components.
 - Implement an organized and understandable React file structure.